secondsunrise/Canario-Python/README.md

-# Canario-Python
+# pycanario
-**Canario-Python** is a small library, written in Python, that is used to interact with the Canario API.
+**pycanario** is a small library, written in Python, that is used to interact with the Canario API.

 ## Requirements
 - [Python 2.7+][0]